 We recommend the Ridgid range of drain camera and locating equipment.
 We have been using the Ridgid range of diagnostic drain cameras in our plumbing business for over 20 years.
 Due to the reliability, accuracy and durability of the Ridgid models they have proven to be the most rugged on the market.
 The range is all interchangeable and there is a model/package for every different use.
 You don’t need to purchase everything at once but know that as you add to your Ridgid equipment, all the pieces are compatible and work together.

-drain camera package by far is also one of the simplist to use.
-Most plumbers buy the CS6X Wi-Fi Self-Levelling Camera Package
+The most popular drain camera package by far is also one of the simplist to use.
+Most plumbers buy the CS6X Wi-Fi Self-Levelling Camera Package.

 This is a standard everyday use package that fits neatly in your truck with a heavy duty reel.
 It is cost effective and will do most jobs in the field.
 This drain camera package is durable and reliable.